At Makana Leadership our purpose and beliefs drive all that we do. Why? Because social justice matters.

-The old way of continuing to run schools in isolation, in order to comply with regulators, or to hit quotas and benchmarks, no longer applies.
+The old way of continuing to run schools in order to comply with regulators, or to hit quotas and benchmarks, no longer applies.
 It is outdated and fanciful.
-We need to look at what we do, and why we do it, through a different lens.
+Instead, we need to look at what we do through a different lens.
 We need to redefine leadership to ensure that what we do as leaders impacts not only on what goes on inside the classroom, but also outside in society.

-Of course, we all want to raise standards, but this is not why we joined the profession.
-Nobody became a teacher because they love marking or hitting performance management targets.
+Of course, we all want to raise standards, but this is not WHY we joined the profession.
+Nobody became a teacher because they love marking, mounting displays or hitting performance management targets.
 We did so, because we understand the need for social justice; we want to inspire and make a difference.
 We want to leave a legacy.
 We want our children and young people to be happy, and to flourish and thrive, both at school and in society.
 Above all, we want achievement for all in a just society, no matter what the child’s background or circumstances.

-The success of the Makana Mission hinges on three key principles:
+The success of the Makana Mission hinges on three key principles or tenets:

 1. That the change is sustainable, deep-rooted, and impacts on pupil outcomes

 2. That the change is purposeful, pivotal and adds value

 3. That the change is authentic and nourishes the community, to ensure that people continue to thrive

 In many ways, these become our scorecard.
 This is how we hold ourselves to account and would hope you do too should we get to work with you.
 Every time we work with an organisation, we must evaluate how effective our support has been against these three principles.
 Unless the changes that we make are sustainable, purposeful and wholesome, and that they improve outcomes, add value, and ensure people thrive, then we will not have achieved our objective.
 Why?
 Because social justice matters.